exercism/typescript/docs/ABOUT.md

 # About

-[TypeScript](https://www.typescriptlang.org/) (TS) is a superset of JavaScript (JS), created at Microsoft in response to frustration developing large-scale applictions in JS.
+[TypeScript](https://www.typescriptlang.org/) (TS) is a superset of JavaScript (JS), created at Microsoft in response to frustration developing large-scale applications in JS.
 In a large JS project, knowing what properties your own objects have, what arguments your functions take (and what type they need to be) can become difficult.
 Similarly, since there is no ability to intelligently inspect JS code, when you include a package (like from `npm`), you have to keep the documentation up so you know what methods are available and